Korkman/macemu-appimage-builder/README.md

 ```

 ## About the launchers
-The launchers make sure the working directories match expectations.
-For SheepShaver
-the sysctl variable vm.mmap_min_addr is ensured to be set to 0.
 They are mostly optional.
+They make GUI and non-GUI startup easily accessible and ensure proper
+working directories.
+For SheepShaver the sysctl variable vm.mmap_min_addr is set to 0 if required.
 The main point is to generate the AppImages in the directory `macemuAppImages`.
 You
-can skip the launchers if you want to, just make sure the GUIs are run in the same directory
+can skip the launchers if you want to.
-as the emulators.

-## Install
+## Install (optional)
 The install script will copy launchers and AppImages to `$HOME/.local/bin/`[^1] and create
 menu entries for the application menu for convenience.